top of page

 "Situational awareness training for roadside responders managing electric vehicles in compromised, damaged, and defective conditions"

-• Consistent and informed decision-making
+• Safe, consistent and informed decision-making

 • Clear role-specific responsibilities